chiggum/Neural-Turing-Machines/README.md

 ## Future works
 - Making NTM to work on other tasks described in the paper.
-- Using NTM for Machine Translation.
+- Using NTM to make agents for playing games (Deep reinforcement learning).